 It’s been two years, but my Sueness and Popularity project is back on track!

 Today I’m posting a file of Mary Sue Test scores from the Universal Mary Sue Litmus Test, for (almost) every identifiable character from the first 50 webcomics added to The Webcomic List after August 12th.
-There are a few exceptions (e.g. The Adventures of Fez Boy no longer exists, The Science of Cookies isn’t in a language I speak, and several comics shut down before I could fully collect existing-versus-newcomier data), but overall I’m happy that I should be able to analyse this data file.
+There are a few exceptions (e.g. The Science of Cookies isn’t in a language I speak, and several comics shut down before I could collect all the data), but overall I’m happy that I should be able to analyse this data file.

 For legal and privacy reasons, I haven’t included links or full author details in this version of the file.
 You should still be able to find the comics through The Webcomic List or a search engine.
 If you are playing along at home, be aware that Syera has updated the Mary Sue Litmus Test since 2016; I’m using a version of the test from the Web Archive to make sure my scores are all on the same scale.